C-Nigel/2BRidingSlotAlert/README.md

 sudo apt-get chromium-chromedriver
 sudo apt-get install xvfb

-features:
+### features:
+- Application is Unix and Windows ready
 - Fully automated login
 - Customizable number of days in advance you would like the bot to check
-- Cusomizable deley period between each check
+- Cusomizable delay period between each check
 - Option to skip course selection page if necessary
 - Sends you list of available slots to you based on preferences
+- Automatic relogin when session expires

-Setup:
+### Setup:
-1) Make a copy of credentials sample.json and rename it to credentaials.json
+1) Make a copy of credentials sample.json and rename it to credentials.json
-2) fill in your particulars and bot details (refer to wiki for more info)
+2) fill in your lgoin and bot details (refer to wiki for more info)
 3) run script.py